HiRQA: Hierarchical Ranking and Quality Alignment for Opinion-Unaware Image Quality Assessment: Background Related Work

 \textbf{Self-supervised Learning}.
 Self-supervised learning (SSL) has emerged as a compelling alternative for NR-IQA due to its ability to learn quality-aware representations without large-scale annotated datasets~\cite{agnolucci2024arniqa,saha2023re,madhusudana2021st,qpt,zhou2024visionlanguagemodelingcontent,Srinath_2024_WACV}.
 Motivated by the expensive and subjective nature of human opinion scores, SSL aims to leverage intrinsic properties of the data itself such as distortion patterns, ranking consistency, and augmentation invariance to supervise feature learning.
 Among various SSL strategies, contrastive learning has gained prominence for structuring the feature space to reflect perceptual similarity and distortion sensitivity by bringing similar (positive) pairs closer in the embedding space while pushing apart dissimilar (negative) pairs.

 On the other hand, CONTRIQUE~\cite{madhusudana2021st} uses contrastive learning to align images with similar distortions while separating those with different types, effectively learning distortion-aware feature representations.
-REIQA~\cite{saha2023re} adopts MOCOv2~\cite{chen2020improvedbaselinesmomentumcontrastive} framework with dual encoders to separate content and quality features.
-ARNIQA~\cite{agnolucci2024arniqa} employs the SimCLR~\cite{chen2020simpleframeworkcontrastivelearning} framework to align distorted views of the same image, allowing the model to learn a distortion-sensitive embedding space while minimizing content bias.
+REIQA~\cite{saha2023re} adopts MOCOv2~\cite{chen2020improvedbaselinesmomentumcontrastive} framework with dual encoders to separate content and quality features. {ARNIQA~\cite{agnolucci2024arniqa} employs the SimCLR~\cite{chen2020simpleframeworkcontrastivelearning} framework to align different images degraded with the same distortion configuration, allowing the model to learn a distortion-sensitive embedding space while minimizing content bias. }

 \textbf{Vision-Language Modeling}.
 Textual representations provide rich, high-level semantic context that is inherently interpretable and transferable across tasks.
 This makes them powerful when paired with visual data.
 This synergy was first demonstrated by CLIP~\cite{radford2021learningtransferablevisualmodels}, which aligned images and text in a shared feature space via contrastive learning.
 By learning to associate visual patterns with natural language, CLIP enabled zero-shot generalization to a wide range of downstream tasks, inspiring a series of vision-language-based approaches for NR-IQA~\cite{wang2023exploring,agnolucci2024qualityaware,zhang2023liqe,zhou2024visionlanguagemodelingcontent,Srinath_2024_WACV,li2024boostingclipadaptationimage}.